anisoprint/aura-docs/docs/aura-connect/gui/index.md

 1. Printer model
 2. Printer name
 3. Status of the printer
-4. Error count on the printer
+4. Unacknowledged errors of the printer

 ::: tip
 Hovering the error count will show the last error sent by printer